websiteinspiration/bugsplat.rb/entries/2019-02-19-automatic-cash-management.md

 We use a brokerage account because it lets us keep cash and investments in the same account.
 All of our cash, including working capital and reserves, sits in the brokerage's **core position**.
 Our core position is [FZFXX](https://fundresearch.fidelity.com/mutual-funds/summary/316341304), a Federal money market fund that pays ~2% interest.

+We use the Fidelity credit card because it pays 2% cash back when it's set up to depsit rewards into a Fidelity account.
+It is also one of the only cards I've seen that can be set to automatically cash out deposits.
+Ours is set to deposit into the brokerage account.

+We use the Amazon Prime credit card for all Amazon expenses.
+This pays 5% back on Amazon purchases which makes it worth it for us.
+Your milage may vary.

 We have the CMA so we don't expose the brokerage account number every time we write a paper check.
 This is probably overly paranoid and is the only significant complication in the entire system.